-5.1 ASSESSMENT METHOD
+5.1 Assessment Method

-The MSCIP EIS follows a traditional cumulative impact assessment method, addressing impacts for a finite set of criteria, comparing projects within the study area to the TSP.
+The MSC, TX EIS follows a traditional cumulative impact assessment method, addressing impacts for a finite set of criteria, comparing projects within the study area to the recommended plan.
 Thirteen cumulative impact criteria were identified to evaluate projects relevant to the future condition of the study area (project area and surrounding Calhoun and Victoria Counties).
 Ten projects were considered.